-After a change in Paris – a race through the city, bags lost in the metro, a desperate taxi journey stuck on the Boulevard des Capucines, round the Opera, rain lashing down, from train station to airport – me and my Giristroula had arrived in Cairo.
+After a change in Paris – a race through the city, bags lost in the metro, a desperate taxi journey stuck on the Boulevard des Capucines, round the Opera, rain lashing down, from train station to airport – Giristroula and I had arrived in Cairo.

 Our travels had begun.

 In the light of a new day, under a flushed Cairo sun, we walked out through the Arab Quarter.
 Dilapidated buildings, glassless windows, dustfull alleyways, hot breads served out of collapsed doorways all around us.
 A new world had opened up for us.
 We walked through the grand souk, the bazaar owners clicking their fingers, whistling through their teeth at me.

 “Eh, Mr White Shirt, Mr White Shirt.
 You come here, Mr White Shirt..
 You want another white shirt?
 I have white shirt…”